Kaleb1583/editor/README.md

 # FileEditorBase

-**FileEditorBase** is a base HTML editor with just a plain textbox (no Monaco).
-It does not have options.
+just a textbox and output.

 ### Buttons:
 - Fullscreen button